Guitar Build Process

 Fix the first two by sanding the butt-end of the neck

-Fix the third by shaving and shimming the neck tongue (remove from body)
+Fix the third by shaving and doing shave 'n' shim on the neck tenon (remove from body)

 Mark correct height of neck-tongue in neck slot